Pharap/Serial-Port-Programming-on-Linux/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

-Code for programming the serial port on a Linux System using **ANSI C** and **Terminos API**.
+- Code for programming the serial port on a Linux System using **ANSI C** and **Terminos API**.
-The codes can be used for transmitting and receiving data from an x86 Linux PC and a Microcontroller deevelopment board through 3 wire Serial Link or RS232 Port.
+- The codes can be used for transmitting and receiving data from an x86 Linux PC and a Microcontroller development board through 3 wire Serial Link(TXD,RXD,GND) or RS232 Port.

 ## Online Tutorial